elasticio/elasticio.github.io/_components/email.md

 | MANDRILL_FROM_NAME | no      |    {{site.data.tenant.name}} |

-Please note that you must [verify your domain](https://mandrill.zendesk.com/hc/en-us/articles/205582247) before using this component and configuring it with your envorinmetal variables.
+Please note that you must [verify your domain](https://mandrill.zendesk.com/hc/en-us/articles/205582247) before using this component and configuring it with your environment variables.